-The basic vocabulary, grammar, and culture introduced in French 1 will be reviewed and brought to a higher level of proficiency.
+The basic vocabulary, grammar, and culture introduced in Spanish 1 will be reviewed and brought to a higher level of proficiency.
 Students should be prepared for the course to move at a faster pace than level 1.

-Each topic will be explored more in depth and focus on further development of the basic communication skills previously acquired.
+Each topic will be explored more in depth and focus on the further development of the basic communication skills previously acquired.
 Vocabulary, idiomatic expressions, as well as detailed cultural studies, are also taught in context.
 Particular emphasis will be placed on speaking and writing skills and there will be regular assessment of listening and reading comprehension.
 Students will routinely be expected to present orally in class, both spontaneously and planned, complete a variety of writing tasks and create projects on certain major themes or topics covered.
+Students are expected to actively participate every day in speaking, listening, reading and writing to develop their overall skills in Spanish.
+Students will take a locally developed final examination.
+5430 SPANISH 3 R (1 Unit - Full Year) (Factor 8) Prerequisite: Successful completion of Spanish 2.